KyleDunbarDev/networking-basic/README.md

+#### A basic networking template for video game servers written in Rust.<br/>
+Clients can be written in any language.
+Free for use in your projects.

 # Developer documentation
 Below is documentation to help you use and understand this networking starter piece. <br/>
 This is not a swiss army knife, but a chassis for you to build upon.<br/><br/>